LCBO Benefit Claim Denials

 In any interaction with the insurer, make sure you record who you spoke with, the date and time of the call and the outcome.

 If you have questions or concerns regarding your benefit plan, the Pensions & Benefits Committee may be able to help.
-The LBED Pensions and Benefits Committee members are Shelley Robitaille (Chair), Nick Papadimitriou (VP), Adam Ly (member) and Luc Joel Ciza (OPSEU Benefits Officer).
+The LBED Pensions and Benefits Committee members are Shelly Robitaille (Chair), Jessica Marciniak (VP), Taidgh McGuinness (member) and Luc Joel Ciza (OPSEU Benefits Officer).

 If you wish to contact the Pensions and Benefits unit, please email us at email@example.com.

 This publication contains general information and is intended as a reference only.
 It is not intended as a substitute for independent legal advice regarding your particular situation.